Submarine Diesels: Past, Present & Future

 Coast to the Far East, which would take thirty-three days at ten knots.
 Patrols might last sixty to

 seventy-five days.
-Plan Orange also required submarines to travel at fast speed of seventeen
+Plan Orange also required submarines to travel at a fast speed of seventeen

 knots.
 Without forward operating bases the S-class, developed for the Atlantic, could not